 In October 2009, the Company entered into the RioCan transactions (more fully described below), and recorded a net impairment charge aggregating \$23.6 million based on the indicated values and costs of the contract of sale of an 80% interest in seven properties transferred or to be transferred to the RioCan joint venture.
-Insofar as the Company has and will have a continued involvement with these properties (it exercises significant influence through its 20% interest retained and provides property management and other services), the accounting treatment presentation on the accompanying consolidated balance sheet is to reflect the Company's applicable carrying values as "real estate to be transferred to a joint venture" retroactively for all periods presented, whereas the accounting treatment presentation on the accompanying the transfer to the joint venture as "equity in income of unconsolidated statements of operations is to reflect the results of the properties' operations prospectively following their transfer to the joint venture as "equity in income of unconsolidated joint ventures" with no reclassification adjustments for discontinued operations.
+Insofar as the Company has and will have a continued involvement with these properties (it exercises significant influence through 20% interest retained and provides property management and other services), the accounting treatment presentation on the accompanying consolidated balance sheet is to reflect the Company's applicable carrying values as "real estate to be transferred to a joint venture" retroactively for all periods presented, whereas the accounting treatment presentation on the accompanying consolidated statements of operations is to reflect the results of the properties' operations prospectively following their transfer to the joint venture as "equity in income of unconsolidated joint ventures" with no reclassification adjustments for discontinued operations.
 Revenues included in the accompanying statement of operations for the seven properties transferred or to be transferred to the RioCan joint venture aggregated \$18.6 million, \$17.7 million and \$16.6 million, respectively, for 2009, 2008 and 2007.